Last update: 09.09.2019

 How does the TorGuard free trial work?

 TorGuard offers a 7-day free trial only if you are already using another VPN service and consider switching the provider.
+Also, its actually a money-back guarantee.
 To get it, you have to send your latest VPN bill to TorGuard.
-After approval, you will be able to test unlimited version for one week, which should be enough to make up your mind.
+After approval, you will be able to test the unlimited version for one week, which should be enough to make up your mind.

 If you decide to stick with TorGuard after the trial period ends, send them an email with the proof of canceling your current VPN subscription.
 This will grant you one month of free service.
 After that, you’ll start paying regularly depending on the pricing plan.
 Please be aware that there’s no money-back guarantee at this stage, meaning that free month is your last chance to make up your mind.